8maziar/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.

+first console.log will print number 10 but second console.log will print undefined because it can't reach the local variable of y.

 ## Question 3